DavidPotter/MacConfig/README.md

 | Git-Flow (\*)            | [Git extensions](https://github.com/nvie/gitflow) to provide high-level repository operations for Vincent Driessen's branching model.                         |
 | Git-Flow Completion (\*) | [Command line completion](https://github.com/bobthecow/git-flow-completion.git) for Git-Flow.                                                                 |
 | Ruby                     | If you have Ruby installed additional features are added for editing and recognizing Ruby files.
 Most of this is commented out as I don't currently use Ruby. |

-To install the starred items, you can execute the install-tools.sh script.

 ## What It Gives You